jenniferbeni/home/repo/README.md

 ### 3. How are users going to use the RAG model?

-We'll have default prompts.
-Each RAG model will also generate questions that relate to the unique data in the model - to provide the user with links about the data.
+Each RAG model will be used to generate starter prompts that relate to the unique data in the model.
+The starter prompts will be informative.
+Example: "This model focuses on topics related to water purification using three tecniques.
+Learn more."

 ### 4. How are users going to initiate the requests?

 A #prompt input field will allow the user to converse with the model.
-Clicking the default prompts will send them to the #prompt field as well.
+Clicking the default starter prompts will send each pre-generated prompt into the #prompt field to pull more details from the model.